Hans larsson

 Instructions

-- Cook until potatoes are golden on edges
+- Cook for 15 minutes or until crust is golden on edges.

 The font used on most license plates can be downloaded from Typodermic Fonts.
 Font Space also has some fonts, including the European font.